-The download servers may be busy.
+The download servers may be slow when many people download updates at the same time.
 Just wait patiently until the download has finished.

 First, wait for a while and see if the download resumes.